Lab DirectorRachel Miller-Slough, PhD

 the parent-child relationship and its effect on child development, specifically the

 development of internalizing disorders and emotional development.
+He is currently

 John Parigger

-prevent the development of mental illness.
-In his free time, John enjoys playing sports,
+hology.
+John is inspired to do research that will help parents encourage emotional regulation and prevent the development of mental illness.
+In his free time, John enjoys playing sports, hiking, and reading.

 Undergraduate Research Assistants